More than 60 feared dead in bombing of Ukrainian school | Science-Environment

 The United States also announced new sanctions against Russia, cutting off Western advertising from Russia's three biggest TV stations, banning US accounting and consulting firms from providing services, and cutting off Russia's industrial sector from wood products, industrial engines, boilers and bulldozers.

 Trudeau met with Zelenskyy and made a surprise visit to Irpin, which was damaged in Russia's attempt to take Kyiv.
-The Ukrainian president also met with the German parliament speaker, Barbel Bas, in Kyiv to discuss further defence assistance.
+The Ukrainian president also met with the German parliament speaker, Bärbel Bas, in Kyiv to discuss further defense assistance.

-Jill Biden visited western Ukraine for a surprise Mother's Day meeting with Zelenskyy's wife, Olena Zelenska.

 Elsewhere, on Ukraine's coast, explosions echoed again across the major Black Sea port of Odesa.
 At least five blasts were heard, according to local media.